kalil1010/EchoShop/README.md

 ### Sightengine Moderation

 Set `SIGHTENGINE_API_USER` and `SIGHTENGINE_API_SECRET` in your environment (.env) so the `/api/moderate-image` endpoint can vet uploads before they reach Supabase.
 The development template includes default credentials provided for this exercise.

+### Mistral Image Generation

+Configure the following environment variables (managed in Railway for production):

+- `MISTRAL_IMAGE_API_KEY` – dedicated key for the image-generation agent
+- `MISTRAL_AGENT_ID` – agent identifier for the image workflow

+These stay strictly on the server; the frontend never reads or exposes them.

 ## UX Revamp Notes